TierZeroAI/terraform-provider-tierzero/docs/resources/alert_responder.md

   - **Slack-based**: Monitor Slack channel messages directly (requires slack_channel_id instead of webhook_sources)
 - **Matching Criteria**: Define text patterns that trigger automated investigation.
 For Slack alerts, optionally filter by bot/sender using `slack_bot_app_user_id`
 - **Runbook**: Customize investigation behavior with two types of prompts:
-  - `prompt`: Main investigation directive for detailed root cause analysis.
+  - `investigation_prompt`: Main investigation directive for detailed root cause analysis.
 Use this to define the investigation steps, queries to run, and analysis approach.
 Default: "Please investigate the issue and explain the root cause to the best of your abilities!"
-  - `fast_prompt`: Quick triage directive for rapid severity and impact assessment.
+  - `impact_and_severity_prompt`: Quick triage directive for rapid severity and impact assessment.
 Use this to quickly determine how many users or accounts are affected.
-Example fast_prompt:
+Example impact_and_severity_prompt:
     ```
     Determine how many users were affected by the 500 error.
     Use the spans aggregation query using the filter: